jonpoulter/blockchain-web-service/api/notarisation_api.md

 `````

-This is an idempotent operation and will return the original response whilst the identity remains in the mempool.
+This is an idempotent operation and will return the original request whilst the identity remains in the mempool.

  **URL**: `/requestValidation`